 The Land Information Plan sets forth the goals and priorities that guide the MLIA grant application process.
 Local, regional, state and tribal jurisdictions are eligible to apply for MLIA grant projects that address the priorities of the Land Information Plan.
+All information created or updated through a MLIA grant project must be made publicly available.
 In accordance with Montana Administrative Rule 10.102.9105, the grant application guidelines will be announced by January 15, 2019.
 Announcements will be made through the Montana Association of GIS Professionals (MAGIP), the Montana Association of Counties (MACo), the MLIAC distribution list and other communication channels.
 Grant applications must be received by MSL by February 15, 2019.
 Review and ranking of grant applications is conducted by a subcommittee of MLIAC.
-Final grant awards are approved by the MSL Commission in May 20119.
+Final grant awards are approved by the MSL Commission in May 2019.
 Grants are administered by MSL and are awarded for a period of one-year, beginning July 1, 2019 and completed by June 30, 2020.